 Blue wolf fish caught in the lake are routinely six to eight pounds and range up to 20 pounds; 12 to 15 pounds is a good trophy fish.
 Wolf fish strike a variety of sub-surface minnow lures and flies, and top-water frog and mice imitations.
 Ten to 20 fish landed per day per fisherman—with many more strikes—is the norm.

-Dove shooting is high-volume here, with 20-40 boxes in a half day being the norm as many thousands of eared doves depart and return to the roosting area throughout the day and long summer afternoons.
+Dove shooting is high-volume here year-round, with 20-40 boxes in a half day being the norm as many thousands of eared doves depart and return to the roosting area throughout the day and long summer afternoons.
 Five major roosts are located 15 to 30 minutes from the estancia—a 2400 acre working ranch.
 Little to no pressure has been put on these birds in the past.
 You may rent guns at the estancia, but taking your own guns is a very easy process.

 Guests have the daily option of all-day fishing, all-day shooting or splitting the day into fishing mornings and afternoon shooting.

-Use of high-quality bait casting and spinning rods and reels is included in the price, as are all dorado and wolfish lures.
+Use of high-quality bait casting and spinning rods and reels is included in the price, as are all dorado and wolf fish lures.
 Fly fishermen should bring their own rods, reels, leader, flies, etc. First-rate backups for all fly gear and flies will be available at the lodge in case of trouble with fly equipment.